Argentina Gross Domestic Product: Nominal

 1970 - 2020 | Yearly | USD mn | World Bank

 AR: GDP: USD: Adjusted Net National Income data was reported at 327.255 USD bn in 2020.
 This records a decrease from the previous number of 371.323 USD bn for 2019.
-AR: GDP: USD: Adjusted Net National Income data is updated yearly, averaging 166.732 USD bn from Dec 1970 to 2020, with 51 observations.
+AR: GDP: USD: Adjusted Net National Income data is updated yearly, averaging 166.732 USD bn from Dec 1970 (Median) to 2020, with 51 observations.
 The data reached an all-time high of 550.286 USD bn in 2017 and a record low of 28.530 USD bn in 1970.
 AR: GDP: USD: Adjusted Net National Income data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Adjusted net national income is GNI minus consumption of fixed capital and natural resources depletion.;World Bank staff estimates based on sources and methods in World Bank's 'The Changing Wealth of Nations: Measuring Sustainable Development in the New Millennium' (2011).;Gap-filled total;

 Last Frequency Range